 File ready, you’ll have the final page count, and will be ready to create a cover!
 I recommend using Lulu’s templates here; we customize them after you upload your interior with the spine size for your book.

 You can (and should) start marketing efforts even while you’re still writing.
 Because marketing for authors is an ongoing process.
 It’s a continuous process of promoting and networking.

 Marketing is also very specific to the book you’re creating; so start early, have a goal in mind, and do the work.
 Otherwise, all the effort you put into your book will be for naught when no one can find it!

 Yes, this is a pre-publishing checklist, but as you’re working on editing and preparing your book, you need to research your publishing options.

 Obviously, I’m biased toward Lulu.
 But you’ve got a lot of options.
 From DIY platforms to paid, service based publishers, and even more traditional small publishers.
 Do your research.
 And don’t be afraid to ask other authors you know how they published!

 Your most important resource is time.
-Writing and publishing takes a lot of time.
+Writing and publishing take a lot of time.
 From the crafting to the editing to the designing to the marketing…and those are just broad definitions of what you’ll be doing.

 I could link you to hundreds of guides, articles, and videos explaining tips, tricks, and advice for publishing.
 In fact, here is that link.
 But none of that will help if you don’t have the time to dedicate to creating your book.

 At the end of the day, the most important part of pre-publishing and publishing is going to be the time you invest.